0-5788719150923125/ctx/README.md

 ### GUN

-This API also exposes a [GUN](https://gun.eco/) server at the following endpoint:
+This API exposes a [GUN](https://gun.eco/) server at the following endpoint:

 `http://localhost:9666/gun`